TheDocter/Crzy-Giphy/Readme.txt

 inquires as this was specifically built and for Goltrix2580 needs with the knowledge it was going to be released to the public, as we both could not find a gif script.

-Help me get the developers of Stream Labs Chatbot add in a correct apiread function!
+Help me get the developers of Stream Labs Chatbot add in a correct api read function for json!
 As of right now it returns UNICODE, yes a goddamn unicode string!
-Please login to their site and upvote that was turned down by AnkhHeart saying there is no need for it.
+Please login to their site and up vote that was turned down by AnkhHeart saying there is no need for it.
 WHICH IF LOOK AT HOW I HAD TO GET IT TO LOAD
 IT IS NEEDED!!!
+To much code needed to correct the issue.
+Wasteful!

 https://ideas.streamlabs.com/ideas/SL-I-3215

+Donations are always welcome.
+But not required - https://paypal.me/thecrzydoctor

 # Change Log
 ------------